tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

   console for importing new or updated packages.

 * ``[wapt-host]``: repository for host packages.
-If this section does not exists, default locations will be used on the main repository.
+If this section does not exist, default locations will be used on the main repository.

 More information on that usage can be found here : :ref:`work_multiple_repos`.